 By the CJ-3B era, the line had expanded to include "Super Cabs" which had larger windows in both the doors and the rear panels, as well as "Standard Cabs."
-The Standard halfcab illustrated here had doors shaped to fit the door openings on the tub, and thus had room for only small roll-down windows.
+The Super Cab Model 550 full cab and Model 555 halfcab now had large enough doors to allow full-size roll-down windows.

-See the full four-page Koenig brochure.
+See a full four-page Koenig brochure.
 The pictures in the advertising often highlighted winches as well as hardtops, since Koenig also manufactured winches, sold under the King brand name.

 See the 1959 Jiffy Cab Installation Instructions for CJ-3A, CJ-3B and DJ-3A, courtesy Don Norris:

 See the Super Cab Installation Instructions for CJ-3A, CJ-3B and DJ-3A, Full and Half Cab:

 See the Rear Door Installation Instructions for Super Cabs and Jiffy Cabs:

 The top on Dennie Farris' CJ-3B is a Standard Cab painted to match the Jeep; most Koenig cabs were delivered in primer.

 The rear view (15K JPEG) shows the opening and locking rear door, as well as the drip molding along sides and back.